DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-In this lab, I will be completing the post-deployment configuration for Active Directory by installing and setting up Active Directory Domain Services.
-Once this process is complete, I will able to create and locate users within Active Directory.
+In this lab, I will complete the post-deployment configuration for Active Directory by installing and setting up Active Directory Domain Services.
+Once this process is finished, I will be able to create and locate users within Active Directory.

 <br>
 <br>